Best Things to do in Dominican Republic with kids

 The capital of the Dominican Republic is Santo Domingo, and here you will find one of the best national parks on the island.

-Los Tres Ojos National Park has caves with oval shaped underground lagoons of crystal clear water representing an “eye”.
+Los Tres Ojos National Park has caves with oval-shaped underground lagoons of crystal clear water representing an “eye”.
 The park is accessible from Santo Domingo.
 You can opt to take a cab to the park and explore on your own or join a group tour.
-Upon arrival there is a winding staircase will lead you into the series of limestone caves.
+Upon arrival there is a winding staircase that will lead you into the series of limestone caves.

 9. Have an Adventure at 27 Charcos de Damajagua – Puerto Plata